 It’s important that you contact a reputable glass repair shop.
 Make sure the people installing your windshield are fully qualified.
 Glass repair shops will compete for your business, so you want to use a reputable company that you can return to if there is anything wrong with the repair.

-When you work with an independent agent in the Trusted Choice network, you will have a local representative who can refer you to area glass repair companies that you can trust.
+When you work with an independent agent , you will have a local representative who can refer you to area glass repair companies that you can trust.
 Your agent may even be able to refer you to a glass repair service that will come to you to fix your windshield.

-Contact an agent in the Trusted Choice network today and get personalized assistance, comparison quotes and the assistance you need when it comes time to file a claim.
+Contact an independent insurance agent today and get personalized assistance, comparison quotes, and the assistance you need when it comes time to file a claim.